 The years between 2010 and 2019 represent the warmest decade on record (NOAA, 2020).
 There is consensus that this warming is caused primarily by anthropogenic release of CO2 into the atmosphere (Cook et al., 2016).
 In addition to elevated mean temperatures, the variability of climate within years has increased.
 For example, the frequency of extreme events such as heat waves and precipitation anomalies have increased over the last century (IPCC, 2007).
 These changes are predicted to have diverse effects on organisms that vary by species and geography (Bale et al., 2002).
 Because insects are poikilotherms, changes in temperature are particularly likely to affect insects directly by altering metabolic rates (Bale et al., 2002).
 For example, an increase in 10 ºC results in roughly a doubling of insect metabolic rates across the range of regularly experienced temperatures (Bale et al., 2002; Berggren et al., 2009).
 Therefore, increasing mean temperature is expected to increase the vital rates and populations of many groups of insect herbivores (Bale et al., 2002; Berggren et al., 2009; Porter et al., 1991), and to increase the latitudinal ranges and populations of some agricultural pests (Bebber et al., 2013; Macgregor et al., 2019; Porter et al., 1991).
 Warming has resulted in a documented increase in herbivory on herbarium specimens (Meineke et al., 2018) and crop damage (Deutsch et al., 2018) over time.

 Changes in precipitation, on the other hand, are less uniform across the globe, with some regions seeing increases in precipitation and others seeing relative decreases (IPCC, 2007).
 In addition, the predicted effects on insect populations are less clear, partly due to limited research relative to the effects of temperature (Bale et al., 2002).
 Precipitation may moderate the impacts of temperature through changing humidity.
 Dry conditions can lead to increases in insect mortality due to desiccation, so in dry habitats, increased precipitation may result in increases in herbivore populations (Beirne, 1970).
-However, precipitation and increased humidity can also favor the spread of entomopathogenic fungi, which could reduce insect herbivore densities (Goettel and Glare, 2010).
+Espeset et al 2016 found that monarch butterflies benefitted from warm, humid springs in California However, precipitation and increased humidity can also favor the spread of entomopathogenic fungi, which could reduce insect herbivore densities (Goettel and Glare, 2010).

 [paragraph on increased variability in weather]